 Ease of Cleaning (Drain Spout)

-Okay, so you’ve just made the most delicious meal with fried cheese sticks and deep fried shrimp.
+Okay, so you’ve just made the most delicious meal with fried cheese sticks (consider using a cheese slicer for nice, uniform sizing) and deep fried shrimp.
 Now, it’s time to clean up.
 This can be a breeze, or a nightmare depending on what unit you choose.

 The first thing to keep is mind is to let your fryer cool before starting out.
 It sounds obvious, but it’s worth nothing again that you shouldn’t try to clean a machine with hot oil!